nurbilu/chat_game_proj/General_fixs_&_errors.md

 ### what to fix and errors :
 1.

-2.if not refresh token - login regular and logout also when access token expired - check if expire (ck) - add toast message for token expiration does not work as expected , refresh token lifetime is 14 days but instead in the angular it expires in 6 minutes , need to fix that - ()
+2.if not refresh token - login regular and logout also when access token expired - check if expire (ck) - add toast message for token expiration does not work as expected , refresh token lifetime is 14 days but instead in the angular it expires in 6 minutes , need to fix that - now refresh token is not working at all - login fails()

-3.fix spell slot levels table duplication displayment in character create ()
+3.fix spell slot levels table duplication displayment in character create (done)
+- next is non spell casting classes will not display the spell slot levels table - ()

 4.a. fix lib = make sure data is written the right format - each time i shut my laptop - table are not displayed properly + flask framework error 500 !(done?)
 4.b. set library - is set but needed to be properly worknig - check if make any errors or working unproperly - if so fix () :